isomerpages/pa-bukitcanberra/_volunteer-programmes/Nurturing Our Children/Community Tuition Programme.md

 	<tr>
 		<td>
 			<b>Programme Description:</b><br>
-			   Our committed and experienced volunteer tutors have been providing free tuition to students especially from less fortunate families. <br>
+			   Our committed and experienced volunteer tutors have been providing free tuition to students especially those from less fortunate families. <br>
 			<br>We are looking for compassionate volunteers to join our tutoring passion.
 More tutors means that more students can be given a chance to learn and grow like the more fortunate students.
 Thus, by giving tuition, you are actually giving back to the community.
 		</td>
 	</tr>